How does Augmented Reality work?

 Augmented reality changes how to onboard new employees.
 This is the new tool for the talent development approach.
 For instance, IKEA uses VR, AR, and MR to enhance training and improve the traditional way of onboarding.

 In education, augmented reality is a game-changer in the way children learn.
-This immersive tech provides students a new environment that will help them understand the concepts.
+This immersive tech provides students with a new environment that will help them understand the concepts.
 With the help of interactive 3D models, students can understand complex information.
 And most importantly, they have high retention because of the engaging experience.

 In our dynamic day and age, AR is all about exploration, which eventually leads students towards learning and understanding.
 Therefore, augmented reality provides a win-win situation for both technologists and the educational industry.